What is the best publication strategy in science?

 Do not waste your time with low impact factors.
 Often, you have to invest the *same* amount of effort in publishing a low-impact paper without any appreciation afterward.
 Systematically learn to increase the impact factor of your publications.

-Aim for higher impact papers – at least slightly above the average level of your group, then you will feel much more appreciated later.
+Aim for higher impact papers – at least slightly above the average level of your group.
+Then you will feel much more appreciated later.
 You may even receive a scientific prize, which always helps your career because prizes are a ‘sign of excellence.’

-It also makes it easier to decide whether an academic career and being a professor is the right choice.
 Sooner or later, you will have to make this decision anyway.
 Read more here: Should I become a professor? and How to become a professor.

 Acknowledgments